raspberrypi/documentation/hardware/raspberrypi/bcm2711_bootloader_config.md

 4. Select SD, USB or Network boot
 5. Reboot

-### Custom boot-orders
+### Custom boot-order
-`rpi-eeprom-config` has an editor mode which can be used to make quick changes to the EEPROM config file.
+The `rpi-eeprom-config` utility has an editor mode which can be used to make quick changes to the EEPROM config file.
 Use this to defined the `BOOT_ORDER` setting directly

 ```
 sudo apt update